 Persona, Celebrity, Publics (PCP)

-The Persona, Celebrity, Publics research group is comprised of a dynamic group of inter-disciplinary scholars, creative practitioners, and research students committed to examining the way public and private life is historically and presently constituted.
+The Persona, Celebrity, Publics research group is a dynamic group of inter-disciplinary scholars, creative practitioners, and research students committed to examining the way public and private life is historically and presently constituted.
 Our aims are to centrally look at the role of persona in political and everyday life, the meaning and significance of celebrity culture, and the way the public is mobilised in the global age.

 The Persona, Celebrity, Publics research group is connected the journal Celebrity Studies, its bi-annual conference, and to similarly constituted research groups in North America, Asia, and Europe.
 Its membership is comprised of researchers from Deakin University, and from associated members world-wide.